YuriSizuku/GalgameReverse/README.md

 # GalgameReverse

-Some methods for extracting or importing in Galgame,
+Some methods for galgame engine reverse and localization support.
-as well as some methods for CHS localization.
-util tools are moved to [ReverseUtil](https://github.com/YuriSizuku/ReverseUtil).
+Util tools are moved to [ReverseUtil](https://github.com/YuriSizuku/ReverseUtil).

 ## (1) Cross galgame